masakitakeuchi-uosaka/masakitakeuchi-uosaka.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Student.
-The University of Osaka
+subtitle: PhD Student at The University of Osaka | Visiting Doctoral Researcher at University of Oxford

 profile:
   align: right